I-485 Application Summarized

-Biographical information must be recorded on Form I-485 so USCIS can determine the eligibility of the applicant.
+Biographical information must be recorded on Form I-485 so the USCIS can determine the eligibility of the applicant.
 Approval of the application allows applicants to adjust their visa status or apply for permanent residency.
 The assistance of an immigration attorney is often required.

-- Proof of eligibility: The applicant received Form I-797C when their I-526 Petition was approved.
+- Proof of eligibility: The applicant received Form I-797C when their I-526 petition was approved.
 A copy of this form should be submitted with Form I-485.

-- Personal Records: The applicant must include copies of his or her birth certificate and any marriage and divorce certificates.
+- Personal records: The applicant must include copies of his or her birth certificate and any marriage and divorce certificates.

 - Passport and nonimmigration visas: Copies of all immigration-related documents and complete passport must be included.

-- Criminal History Records: The applicant must include written evidence of criminal history, if any.
+- Criminal history records: The applicant must include written evidence of criminal history, if any.

-- Medical Records: Copies of medical exam results and vaccination records must be included.
+- Medical records: Copies of medical exam results and vaccination records must be included.

-- Biographic Information: A completed Form G-325A must be submitted for applicants between age 14 and 79.
+- Biographic information: A completed Form I-130A must be submitted for applicants between age 14 and 79.

-- Biometrics: After submission of Form I-485, USCIS will notify applicants where to go for their biometrics services, which will include fingerprinting.
+- Biometrics: After submission of Form I-485, the USCIS will notify applicants where to go for their biometrics services, which will include fingerprinting.

 I-485 Application Process

-EB-5 applicants can file Form I-765, Application for Employment, which allows them to work while their I-485 application is being processed.
+EB-5 applicants can file Form I-765, Application for Employment Authorization, which allows them to work while their I-485 application is being processed.
 They can also travel during the processing time by submitting Form I-131, Application for Travel Document.
 EB-5 applicants are granted two-year conditional permanent residency upon approval of their I-485 application.

 Following the two years of conditional permanent residency, the applicant may file an I-829 petition to remove conditions.
 Upon approval of the I-829 by the USCIS, the EB-5 investor obtains full permanent residency.
 The investor, their spouse, and unmarried children under age 21 may then live and work in the United States permanently.